krokedil/klarna-payments-for-woocommerce/readme.txt

 == Changelog ==
+= 2022.07.18    - version 2.11.2 =
+* Fix           - Fix purchase country not being updated when the billing country is changed on the checkout page.

 = 2022.07.13    - version 2.11.1 =
 * Fix - Fixed an issue that would cause a critical error on versions of PHP older than 7.3.
 The WooCommerce team [strongly recommends](https://woocommerce.com/document/update-php-wordpress/) upgrading to PHP 7.4 for better performance and security.